 The volume of the lost muscle can be replenished by either fat grafting or the placement of a calf implant.
 While calf augmentation by fat grafting is an option, it’s not very practical for many who don’t have much excess fat.
 On the other hand, correction of clubfeet with calf augmentation has been performed successfully over many years, with great results.

 Surgical Technique Of Calf Augmentation Correction Of Clubfeet Calf Atrophy

-Dr. Sean Younai who is a board certified plastic surgeon in Los Angeles has been performing calf augmentation for more than 20 years.
+Dr. Sean Younai who is a board-certified plastic surgeon in Los Angeles has been performing calf augmentation for more than 20 years.
 He has performed calf augmentation correction of clubfeet by surgically placing an anatomic calf implant over the wasted calf muscle through a small incision behind the knee.
-This surgery takes about one hour and patients go home afterwards.
+This surgery takes about one hour and patients go home afterward.
 Usually, recovery after calf augmentation is about one week, when patients are shown to do massages and walking exercises of their calves and legs.